Episode 11

 If you live in an urban area, you’ll definitely need to hear about the unique challenges faced by people who keep goats in a city.

-You can also learn more by reading my Beginner’s Guide to Goats.
+You can also learn more by reading my Beginner’s Guide to Goats and Pet Goats: 8 Things You Need to Know.

 Today’s episode was sponsored by Standlee Premium Western Forage.